GameFoundry/bsf/Documentation/Manuals/docs/00_User/02_scenesAndComponents.md

 so->setScale(Vector3(2.0f, 2.0f, 2.0f));
 ~~~~~~~~~~~~~

-Internally these methods manipulate a @ref bs::Transform "Transform" object.
+Internally these methods manipulate a @bs::Transform object.
 You can also retrieve the transform from a scene object and manipulate it directly for greater control.
-To retrieve the world-space transform call @ref bs::SceneObject::getTransform() "SceneObject::getTransform()".
+To retrieve the world-space transform call @bs::SceneObject::getTransform().

-There also other useful methods when it comes to dealing with scene object positions and orientations, like @ref bs::SceneObject::move "SceneObject::move()", @ref bs::SceneObject::lookAt "SceneObject::lookAt()".
-See the @ref bs::SceneObject "SceneObject" API reference for a full overview.
+There also other useful methods when it comes to dealing with scene object positions and orientations, like @bs::SceneObject::move, @bs::SceneObject::lookAt.
+See the @bs::SceneObject API reference for a full overview.

-# Scene object hierarchy {#scenesAndComponents_d}
+# Scene object hierarchy
 As mentioned, scene objects can be arranged in a hierarchy.
 Hierarchies allow you to transform multiple scene objects at once, since any transforms applied to a parent will also be applied to a child.

 All newly created scene objects are parented to the scene root by default.
-Use @ref bs::SceneObject::setParent "SceneObject::setParent" to change their parents.
+Use @bs::SceneObject::setParent to change their parents.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject parent = SceneObject::create("Parent");